The Bell Tolls for Peter Mayhew

 — Peter Mayhew (@TheWookieeRoars) May 2, 2019

 Mayhew was born in London.
 At his peak height, he was 7 feet 3 inches tall.
 He snagged his first movie role in a Ray Harryhausen fantasy called Sinbad and the Eye of the Tiger thanks, in part, to a newspaper article he was featured in about men with big feet.
-He was working as a hospital orderly when he auditioned for the role of Chewbacca, and won the role just by standing up.
+He was working as a hospital orderly when he auditioned for the role of the Wookiee Chewbacca, and won the role just by standing up.
 The adventure that followed included five live-action Star Wars movies, multiple guest appearances on shows like The Muppet Show and Glee, and meeting thousands of loyal fans at conventions.
 The role of Chewie was passed to Joonas Suotamo, who had been Mayhew’s stand-in, during The Last Jedi with the original actor’s blessing.

 Beyond Star Wars Mayhew wrote two children’s books that tackle being different and dealing with bullies.
 He was also very involved with charity work – he gave his time to the 501st Legion, the Wounded Warrior Project, and others.
 With his family, he started the Peter Mayhew Foundation, which works with other organizations to help achieve his goal of moving toward the Wookie way.